-The school's online safety coordinators are: Dave Todd (QEHS) and Amanda Frankish (HMS).
-Dave Todd has completed the CEOP Ambassadors course and both Amanda Frankish and Dave Todd receive regular updates and advice from the NSPCC and Alan McKenzie (National Online Safety advisor).
+The school's online safety coordinators are: Dave Todd (QEHS) and Hattie Curry (HMS).
+Dave Todd has completed the CEOP Ambassadors course and both Hattie Curry and Dave Todd receive regular updates and advice from the NSPCC and Alan McKenzie (National Online Safety advisor).
 All staff receive annual online safety training and relevant updates throughout the year.
 Both schools also work closely with the local police both in prevention of and in response to online safeguarding concerns.
-Police also deliver assemblies to pupils to reinforce online safety.

 The school considers online safety as a priority and included in this is how we manage pupils' use of their own electronic devices on the school site, and in particular mobile phones.
 When pupils use the school's network to access the internet, they are protected from inappropriate content by our filtering and monitoring systems.
 However, many pupils are able to access the internet using their own data plan.
 At HMS, to minimise inappropriate use, whilst pupils can bring their phones to school, they must be turned off and they are not allowed to use them during the school day.
-At QEHS, students are allowed to bring their phones to school.
-They must be turned off and out of sight unless they are given permission to use them for educational purposes where they will then be closely supervised by school staff.
-Students found to be using their mobile phones in school will have their phone confiscated in line with the e-safety and screening, searching and confiscation policies.
+At QEHS, students are expected to adhere to school rules relating to mobile phones and other electronic devices i.e. that they should not be used in school and should be turned off and kept in bags or pockets unless they have been given permission to use them for educational purposes.

-For rules for students/pupils on site usage in school please refer to the e-safety policy and ICT acceptable use agreement.
+For rules for students/pupils on site usage in school please refer to the Online Safety policy and ICT acceptable use agreement.